rachelng-rpas/openreoc/articles/oonp/Step-03-ops-manual-updates.md

-#still DRAFTING, DO NOT FULLY REFERENCE YET
+# still DRAFTING, DO NOT FULLY REFERENCE YET

-#Step 03 — Amending Your Operations Manual for OONP Approval
+# Step 03 — Amending Your Operations Manual for OONP Approval

 A step-by-step guide for ReOC holders to review and amend their RPAS Operations Manual for an OONP (Operations Over or Near People) approval under CASA TMI 2024-01.

+>
+> **Last updated:** 14 April 2026

 ---